TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CommandControllers/Index.rst

          typo3/sysext/core/bin/typo3

-For example you can clear all caches by calling
+For example, you can clear all caches by calling:

 .. tabs::